 The GOS has been evaluating the impact of diabetes mellitus on bone health.
 We have reported reduced trabecular bone score and bone turnover in participants with diabetes.
 We are currently evaluating the bone phenotypes in participants who have new defined subtypes of diabetes, based on cluster analysis.
 In addition, we have evaluated the bone phenotype in impaired fasting glycaemia as well as describing risk factors for progression of impaired fasting glycaemia to diabetes

-The GOS has been supported by grants from the Geelong Regional Research Foundation, The Victorian Health Promotion Foundation, Percy Baxter Charitable Trust, The University of Melbourne, Ronald Geoffrey Arnott Foundation, Merck, Sharp and Dohme Australia, NHMRC, Deakin University, Perpetual Trustees, The American Society for Bone and Mineral Research, BUPA, HCF, Barwon Health Foundation, Osteoporosis Australia and Amgen
+The GOS has been supported by grants from the Geelong Regional Research Foundation, The Victorian Health Promotion Foundation, Percy Baxter Charitable Trust, The University of Melbourne, Ronald Geoffrey Arnott Foundation, Merck, Sharp and Dohme Australia, NHMRC, Deakin University, Perpetual Trustees, The American Society for Bone and Mineral Research, BUPA, HCF, Barwon Health Foundation, Osteoporosis Australia and Amgen.

 Intensive care patients face health issues that extend beyond their critical illness.
 The current evidence indicates an association between critical illness and poor skeletal outcomes.
 This includes increased loss of bone mineral density (BMD), increased bone turnover markers (BTMs), increased fracture risk, and an increased rate of fragility fracture compared to matched community controls.
 This is most pronounced in older female survivors of critical illness.